meteor/blaze-tutorial/tutorial/simple-todos/01-creating-app.md

 <img width="200px" src="/simple-todos/assets/step01-mobile-with-meta-tags.png"/>

+## 1.7 Hot Module Replacement

+Meteor by default when using Blaze is already adding for you a package called `hot-module-replacement`.
+This package updates the javascript modules in a running app that were modified during a rebuild.
+Reduces the feedback cycle while developing, so you can view and test changes quicker (it even updates the app before the build has finished).
+You are also not going to lose the state, your app code will be updated, and your state will be the same.

 > Review: you can check how your code should look in the end of this step [here](https://github.com/meteor/blaze-tutorial/tree/master/src/simple-todos/step01)

 In the next step we are going to work with our MongoDB database to be able to store our tasks.